Etisalat U-15: Abuja, Kwara Shine at Ilorin Play-off

-FCT and Kwara State teams are dictating proceedings at the Ilorin centre of the ongoing season three of the Etisalat U-15 School Cup Football Competition.
+It was battle of supremacy as state school teams competing of the ongoing season three of the Etisalat U-15 School Cup football competition with Abuja and Kwara state dictate proceedings at the Ilorin centre.

 The participating states include Kwara, Kogi, Nassarawa, Niger, Plateau, FCT, Benue and Cross River States with two states battling for the two slots available to qualify for the Lagos National Finals billed to hold in November.